Covariant Lie Derivatives and (Super-)Gravity: The covariant Lie derivatives of (Super-)Gravity

 When this background spacetime is coupled to other dynamical gauge theoretic fields unrelated to the metric, e.g. gauge fields such as the electromagnetic gauge field $A$, conserved currents for this isometry are computed via the natural covariant Lie derivative (Ex. \ref{LiftingViaChosenConnection})

 and analogously for associated matter fields \cite[Eq.
 3.5]{Ja80}.

-However, for fields associated to the $\mathrm{SO}(1,d)$-structure corresponding to the metric, represented by the orthonormal frame bundle $F\bosonic{X}_g$, or more generally a $\mathrm{Spin}(1,d)$-lift thereof $\bosonic{P}\rightarrow \bosonic{X}$ -- such as coframe and spinorial (fermionic) fields -- the appropriate choice of covariant Lie derivative is different.
-Namely, the relevant choice has come to be called the ``Spinorial Lie derivative'' or the ``\textit{Kosmann Lie derivative}'', given originally in local coordinates by \cite{Li63} for the case of \textit{Killing} vector fields and then generalized (in an ad-hoc manner) to arbitrary vector fields by Kosmann \cite{Ko72}.
-Since any such covariant Lie derivative is actually completely determined by the corresponding lift of spacetime vector fields to $\bosonic{P}$, here we provide a completely natural way to identify it, irrespective of the existence of fermions but which nevertheless recovers the Spinorial Lie derivative.
+However, for fields associated to the $\mathrm{SO}(1,d)$-structure corresponding to the metric, or more generally a $\mathrm{Spin}(1,d)$-lift thereof -- such as coframe and spinorial (fermionic) fields -- the appropriate choice of covariant Lie derivative is different.
+Namely, the relevant choice has come to be called the ``Spinorial Lie derivative'' or the ``\textit{Kosmann Lie derivative}'', given originally in local coordinates by Lichnerowicz \cite{Li63} for the case of \textit{Killing} vector fields and then generalized (in an ad-hoc manner) to arbitrary vector fields by Kosmann \cite{Ko72}.
+Since any such covariant Lie derivative is actually completely determined by the corresponding lift of spacetime vector fields, here we provide a completely natural way to identify it, irrespective of the existence of fermions but which nevertheless recovers the Spinorial Lie derivative.
+We do so in the coframe formalism, hence defining first the lift to any associated (abstract) background principal $\mathrm{SO}(1,d)$-bundle (cf. Rem. \ref{AnotherGeometricCharacterization}).